 |Gastrodin protects against MPP(+)-induced oxidative stress by up regulates heme oxygenase-1 expression through p38 MAPK/Nrf2 pathway in human dopaminergic cells.[Pubmed: 24932697]|

 The present study aimed to investigate the protective effects of Gastrodin on 1-methyl-4-phenylpyridinium (MPP(+))-induced oxidative cytotoxicity in human dopaminergic SH-SY5Y cells and the underlying mechanism for this neuroprotection.
 Results indicate that pre-treatment with Gastrodin for 1h significantly reduced the MPP(+)-induced viability loss, apoptotic rate and attenuated MPP(+)-mediated ROS production.
 In addition, Gastrodin inhibited MPP(+)-induced lowered membrane potential, decreased Bcl-2/Bax ratio.
 Moreover, we have revealed the Gastrodin increased Nrf2 nuclear translocation, which is upstream of heme oxygenase-1 (HO-1) expression and for the first time revealed Gastrodin could increased antioxidant enzyme HO-1 expression in concentration-dependent and time-dependent manners.
 HO-1 siRNA transfection was employed, and confirmed Gastrodin could active the expression of HO-1.
 And the increase in HO-1 expression was correlated with the protective effect of Gastrodin against MPP(+)-induced injury.
 Because the inhibitor of HO-1 activity, ZnPP reversed the protective effect of Gastrodin against MPP(+)-induced cell death.
 We also demonstrated that the specific p38 MAPK inhibitor, SB203580, concentration-dependently blocked on Gastrodin-induced HO-1 expression, and meanwhile SB203580 reversed the protective effect of Gastrodin against MPP(+)-induced cell death.

 |Neurosci Lett.
 2015 May 6;594:40-5. |

 |Ameliorative effect of gastrodin on 3,3'-iminodipropionitrile-induced memory impairment in rats.[Pubmed: 25817367]|

 The present study aimed to determine whether treatment with Gastrodin can attenuate IDPN-induced impairment of memory consolidation in the passive avoidance (PA) task, and to explore the possible neural mechanisms.
 Our results showed that intragastric administration of Gastrodin (200mg/kg) reversed the IDPN-induced impairment of memory consolidation as indicated by the prolonged retention latency in the PA task.
 Furthermore, Gastrodin reverted IDPN-induced reduction of serotonin (5-HT) and elevation of serotonin turnover ratio.
 Gastrodin treatment prevented the increase of serotonin transporter (SERT) and the decrease of serotonin 1A (5-HT1A) receptor expression in the hippocampus of IDPN-treated rats.
-These results suggest that long-term Gastrodin treatment could represent a novel pharmacological strategy for IDPN-induced memory impairment, as well that its protective effect is mediated through normalization of the serotoninergic system.|

 |PLoS One.
 2012;7(6):e39647. |